Sangam-Stores/landing_page/content/pages/index.md

         self:
           textAlign: center
       type: TitleBlock
     subtitle: '"Crafted with Care.
-Curated for You".'
+Curated for You"'
     items:
       - title: Feature Item One
         tagline: This is the tagline